Background

 You can read more about the comments raised in the Your St Denys Your Say survey by downloading a copy of our survey results infographic.

 In February 2020, residents were invited to work with engineers and council staff in four co-design workshops, to develop ideas and design solutions to address their concerns.
-Our engineers reviewed the most popular and most feasible suggestions, which have been forward to the detailed design stage.
+Our engineers reviewed the most popular and most feasible suggestions, and these were brought forward to the detailed design stage.
 You can read about each proposal on the map above or download a copy.

 You can see the contributions to the Your St Denys Your Say survey on Commonplace here and a summary of the results of the ‘Co-designing St Denys’ workshops can be viewed here.